 Rhys Daniels, Ph.D., specializes in chemical, regulatory, biotechnology, and nanotechnology issues.
-He assists domestic and foreign clients in the commercialization of new chemicals in the United States and other countries.
-His expertise includes chemical nomenclature and the regulation of new and existing chemicals under the Toxic Substances Control Act (TSCA), the Australian Industrial Chemicals Notification and Assessment Act 1989 (ICNAA) and the new Industrial Chemicals Act 2019, the Canadian Environmental Protection Act 1999 (CEPA), the European Union's Registration, Evaluation, Authorization and Restriction of Chemicals Directive (REACH), and the Japanese Chemical Substances Control Law (CSCL).
+He assists domestic and foreign clients in the commercialization of new chemicals in the United States (U.S.) and other countries.
+His expertise includes chemical nomenclature and the regulation of new and existing chemicals under the Toxic Substances Control Act (TSCA), the Australian Industrial Chemicals Notification and Assessment Act 1989 (ICNAA) and the new Industrial Chemicals Act 2019, the Canadian Environmental Protection Act 1999 (CEPA), the European Union's (EU) Registration, Evaluation, Authorisation and Restriction of Chemicals (REACH) directive, and the Japanese Chemical Substances Control Law (CSCL).

 In addition to coauthoring Keller and Heckman’s “TSCA Polymer Exemption Pocket Guide,” Rhys also speaks at the firm’s highly regarded chemical control courses and seminars.

 Before joining Keller and Heckman, Rhys was a Senior Regulatory Compliance Specialist with Dow Corning Corporation, where he coordinated corporate compliance with several federal, state, and international chemical control laws.
 His industry experience enables him to assist our partners and their clients with products that contain complex chemical formulas and structures.

 After obtaining his Ph.D. in organic chemistry, Rhys conducted post-doctoral research in organic and organometallic chemistry.